-Identity keystores can be provisioned, downloaded, and revoked all from the First Devs tab in the Portal, once you have made an account.
+Identity Keystores can be provisioned, downloaded, and revoked all from the First Devs tab in the Portal, once you have made an account.

-New Identity Keys can be provisioned by clicking the green "+" in the top-right of the table on this page.
+New Identity Keystores can be provisioned by clicking the green "+" in the top-right of the table on this page.
 This will prompt you to enter a label and then the generated key will appear in the table.

-Identity Keys can be downloaded by clicking on the green download button.
+Identity Keystores can be downloaded by clicking on the green download button.
 This will prompt you to enter an optional passphrase to encrypt the keystore with (hit 'Continue' without entering anything in the passphrase field to leave them unencrypted), and will then prompt you to save the keystore file with the default name

 We recommend saving your